AppliedEnergistics/appliedenergistics.github.io/content/features/me-network/quantum-bridge.md

 ![A formed Quantum Network Bridge](../../../public/large/qnb.png)

 _Quantum Network Bridges_ can connect two networks over infinite distances and even between dimensions.
+They can carry 32 channels in total (regardless of how cables are connected to each face).

 ## Quantum Ring